-In her spare time, Irene likes to travel, garden, host parties and watch old movies.
+In her spare time, Irene likes to spend time with friends, family and her dog Roxie.